Coding-doves/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 14:The shell command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory task 15:The shell command that changes the owner and the group owner of _hello to vincent and staff respectively; _hello is a symbolic link. task 16:The shell command that changes the owner of the file hello to betty only if it is owned by the user guillaume
+task 14:The shell command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory task 15:The shell command that changes the owner and the group owner of _hello to vincent and staff respectively; _hello is a symbolic link. task 16:The shell command that changes the owner of the file hello to betty only if it is owned by the user guillaume task 16:The shell command that plays starwars vi